 Picks include moneyline and points spread, futures, Over/Under, player performance, and in-game events such as field goals, corner kicks, and so on.

-How Are Sweepstakes Sites Different Than Online Gambling Sites?
+How Are Sweepstakes Sites Different From Online Gambling Sites?

 Online gambling sites take real-money deposits that are then reflected in your account accordingly.